dominicbraam/.dotfiles/README.md

 This repo contains most of my personal dotfiles.

 Dotfiles are managed with GNU Stow.
+For help, visit the following link: https://alexpearce.me/2016/02/managing-dotfiles-with-stow/

 ``` bash
 stow -vS $prog-dir